jessicahirsch/ESPN_Scrape/README.md

-# ESPN Scrape
+# March Madness
 March Madness happens every March.

+# Problem Statement
+Every March, fans would have to visit each team page and copy and paste

 This script scrapes the player data from all the teams that made the NCAA tournament.
 Simply provide the `id` for the stats page to the `pages` array to pull the respective data.